Azure/data-api-builder/docs/authentication-azure-ad.md

 ## Update Data API Builder configuration file

-Update the `dab-config.json` file so that in the authentication you'll have something like:
+Update the `dab-config.json` file so that in the `authentication` section you'll have something like:

 ```json
 "authentication": {